slash-bit/SoftRF-Mosche/software/firmware/binaries/ESP32/SkyStrobe/README.md

 ALTERNATIVES TO SKYSTROBE

 My current version of SoftRF has strobe-control capability built-in.
 One can connect the appropriate pins in the hardware, via wires, to a simple (non-computerized) strobe circuit.
-See example circuit diagram here: ___________  But this approach cannot be used when the data source is a FLARM device rather than SoftRF, or when a wireless connection is preferred.
+See [example circuit diagram](https://github.com/moshe-braner/SoftRF/tree/master/software/firmware/documentation/drivers.jpg).
+But this approach cannot be used when the data source is a FLARM device rather than SoftRF, or when a wireless connection is preferred.

 SKYSTROBE HARDWARE